MetaMask/metamask-docs/snaps/how-to/develop-a-snap.md

 # Develop a Snap

-A Snap can extend the dapp-facing [MetaMask JSON-RPC API](/wallet/reference/rpc-api) in arbitrary ways, or integrate with and extend the functionality of MetaMask using the [Snaps exports](../reference/exports.md), [Snaps API](../reference/snaps-api.md), and [permissions](request-permissions.md).
+A Snap can integrate with and extend the functionality of MetaMask using the [Snaps exports](../reference/exports.md), [Snaps API](../reference/snaps-api.md), and [permissions](request-permissions.md).